DSU-Digital-Sound-Design/s-25-dad-492-topics-ai-music/content/lectures/week-4/machine-learning-for-music/_index.md

 {{% note %}}
 Music clustering groups similar tracks based on extracted features or user behavior.
-Similarity-based clustering compares feature vectors to identify related pieces, aiding in content visualization tools like nepTune.
+Similarity-based clustering compares feature vectors to identify related pieces, aiding in content visualization tools like ___.
 User-generated clustering relies on tags, playlists, and collaborative filtering to enhance personalization.
 These approaches are crucial for structuring large music collections and improving search and recommendation accuracy.
 {{%/ note %}}

 ---